xavgru12/function_analysis/README.md

 poetry run python -m src.function_analysis
 ```

+## UML

+Class diagrams of the script's design are created using drawio and saved in /docs.

 ## Input
 Inside /data, there are three CSV files for training functions, ideal functions and test values.